Hearing Aids, Implants and Other Devices

 - What is a cochlear implant?

 A cochlear implant is an electronic device that is designed to provide hearing to those with severe-to-profound hearing loss.
 The internal component of the device is surgically implanted into the skull and inner ear with the external piece worn behind the ear.
 As a prosthetic device, the cochlear implant electrically stimulates the hearing nerve directly, bypassing the damaged part of the inner ear.
 Many viable nerve fibres remain in the auditory nerve even in cases of profound deafness, and the cochlear implant can restore activity to this nerve and the hearing pathway.

 Many individuals who have lost their hearing after acquiring speech and language are capable of excellent speech understanding with their cochlear implant.
 When young children with profound hearing loss are provided with cochlear implants, they can perceive speech and environmental sounds previously unavailable to them.
 As they learn to attach meaning to the sounds they are hearing, they build the foundations for spoken language.

 - How does a cochlear implant work?

-The implant has two components, an externally worn microphone and processor and the internal electrode array.
+The implant has two components, an externally worn microphone and speech processor and the internal electrode array.
 The microphone picks up sounds near the ear level and sends it to the speech processor.
 The speech processor takes the acoustic signal and codes it for speech electrically.
 The signal is sent to the transmitter worn on the head where it is then sent through the skin to the implanted device.
 Under the skin, the receiver decodes the signal and sends it to the electrode array.
 The electrode array distributes the signal and stimulates the nerve endings in the cochlea, producing nerve impulses.
-The impulses are sent to the brain where they are interpreted as sound.
+The impulses are sent along the hearing nerve to the brain where they are interpreted as sound.

 - Who is a candidate for a cochlear implant?